The Deltoids

 Summary

 As you can see, it is important to schedule all three deltoid muscles in your weekly workouts.
 How you schedule them is up to you.
-You can have a shoulder day, and exercise all three heads on the same day, OR break them up and hit them on separate days.
+You can have a shoulder day, and exercise all three heads on the same day, OR, break them up and hit them on separate days.

 Another important aspect to assure you're getting stronger deltoids is your protein intake.
 We've written an article on how much protein each person should consume.
-Click this link to read the article on Your Protein Needs.

 find your macros at pfta schools